The Walk to Work

-Opened the window, felt the warmth, decided to walk.
-Had to open with Bridget in Water Tower Place.
+I opened the window, felt the warmth, decided to walk.
+I had to open with Bridget in Water Tower Place.
 She’d been on a power trip ever since her promotion to manager.

 How far our friendship had fallen in just a short time.
-I thought of our closeness on 9/11, when I had walked home from the Hancock, too afraid to take the bus.
-Arriving home, heard Bridget calling up from the sidewalk.
+I thought of our closeness on 9/11, when I’d walked home from the Hancock, too afraid to take the bus.
+Arriving home, I heard Bridget calling up from the sidewalk.
 That’s how I learned the towers had fallen.
 We spent the next four days at her apartment, sobbing together in front of the TV.

 Now here I was thinking “she won’t get me down today.”
 It felt like a disconnect.

 Walking along the lakefront would do me good.
 The forecast called for 80 degrees, and the morning had a last day of school freshness to it that made me want to run.
 With Devotchka’s “Queen of the Surface Streets” in my earbuds, I almost did.

 The catamarans were out at North Avenue Beach, though it was only mid-April.
 Waves, cobalt blue, lapped against the skyline in a glorious spring awakening.
 I took it all in, inhaling the day’s promise.

 Making the turn toward downtown, my stomach grumbled.
 That’s probably where my mind was when it happened.
 On food.
 That’s how epilepsy works.
 It hijacks the most mundane moments.
 Spins them into opportunities for extraordinary discomfort.

 The dizziness struck like a locomotive.
 While the city basked in golden reflections on the water, my body was seized by a much darker force, magnetic in its strength.
 Before I could grasp what was happening, I was stooping to all fours, crawling like a toddler to the nearest strip of grass.